Classic Banana Walnut Bread

 The girl (or Queen of the House as she’s been dubbed) is just as picky as her dad, so one nut-free loaf was a given.
 But I also wanted to make a banana bread that reminded me of my mom, and hers were always chock full of crunchy walnuts.

-- While your oven is on, toast your walnuts to bring out the best flavor.
-I’d recommend placing them on a sheet pan before chopping and baking at 350 degrees for 5-10 minutes or just until you start smelling their nutty aroma.
+- PRO: Tip: While your oven is on, toast your walnuts to bring out the best flavor.
+I’d recommend placing them on a sheet pan before chopping and baking at 350° for about 5 minutes or just until you start smelling their nutty aroma.
 Watch carefully so they don’t burn.

 - This takes 4 bananas so start collecting your overripe bananas in your freezer and you’ll be ready to bake once you have enough.
 I store them in a gallon Ziploc bag.